jax-ml/jax/docs/201/profiling.md

 For a quick first check at the REPL, {func}`jax.live_arrays` returns every array currently alive on the backend, which is often enough to spot an accumulating collection of arrays without any tooling.
-To attribute growing memory to the code responsible, use snapshots.

-We can also use the JAX device memory profiler to track down memory leaks by using `pprof` to visualize the change in memory usage between two device memory profiles taken at different times.
-For example, consider the following program which accumulates JAX arrays into a constantly-growing Python list.
+To attribute growing memory to the code responsible, use snapshots: `pprof` can visualize the change in memory usage between two device memory profiles taken at different times.
+For example, consider the following program, which accumulates JAX arrays into a constantly growing Python list:

 ```python
 import jax